fgvieira/ngsF-HMM/README.md

 * `--call_geno`: Call genotypes before running analyses.
 * `--freqs DOUBLE or CHAR`: Initial frequency values.
 Can be defined by user as a DOUBLE, (r)andom, (e)stimated or read from a FILE.
 * `--freqs_fixed`: Allele frequencies are fixed (will not be optimized).
-* `--indF DOUBLE-DOUBLE or CHAR`: Initial inbreeding and transition probability values.
+* `--indF DOUBLE-DOUBLE or CHAR`: Initial inbreeding and transition parameter values.
 Can be defined by user as a DOUBLE-DOUBLE, (r)andom, or read from a FILE.
-* `--indF_fixed`: Inbreeding and transition probability values are fixed (will not be optimized).
+* `--indF_fixed`: Inbreeding and transition parameter values are fixed (will not be optimized).
 * `--path DOUBLE or CHAR`: Initial state paths.
 Can be (r)andom, (u)niform at 0.01, or read from a FILE.
 * `--path_fixed`: State paths are fixed (will not be optimized).
 * `--out CHAR`: Prefix for output files.